Musa al-Sadr: Legacy

-Imam Musa al-Sadr is still regarded as an important political and spiritual leader by the Shia Lebanese community.
+Imam Musa Sadr is still regarded as an important political and spiritual leader by the Shia Lebanese community.
 His status only grew after his disappearance in August 1978, and today his legacy is revered by both Amal and Hezbollah followers.
 In the eyes of many, he became a martyr and a "vanished imam."
 A tribute to his continuing popularity is that it is popular in parts of Lebanon to mimic his Persian accent.
-The Amal Party remains an important Shia organization in Lebanon and looks to al-Sadr as its founder.
+The Amal Party remains an important Shia organisation in Lebanon and looks to Sadr as its founder.